 Changes in libido

 The surge in hormones and blood flow can affect your vagina and clitoris, making them softer and hypersensitive.
-For some women, that means a libido in overdrive, with more intense or multiple orgasms.
+For some women, that means a libido in overdrive and more intense or multiple orgasms.
 For others, sex becomes as appealing as ice-fishing.

 Whatever mood you find yourself in, it's normal.
-But do keep your husband in the loop -- let him know how you're feeling and what turns you on (or not), so he doesn't start feeling insecure or rejected.
+But do keep your partner in the loop.
+Let him know how you're feeling and what turns you on or off, so he doesn't start feeling insecure or rejected.
 And remember, sex involves more than intercourse.
-Cuddling, touching, and back rubs can be ways to stay intimate.
+Cuddling, touching and back rubs can be ways to stay intimate.

 Emotional ups and downs